sprin-xyz/sprin-xyz.github.io/index.md

 ### About

 I am an undergraduate at Swarthmore College.
 I am interested in understanding how and what neural networks learn.
-My most recentresearch focuses on how robustness in neural networks can be used to understand what they learn.
+My most recent research focuses on how robustness in neural networks can be used to understand what they learn.
 I am actively applying to Ph.D. programs and ML research internships.
 If you feel that I would be a good fit for your program or company, please reach out.

 ### Publications and Manuscripts